“I was ready to revisit The Addams Family again anyway, but by reading this extraordinary book, my visit cannot come soon enough”

 Over the page and we come across Greg Tiernan’s foreword.
 Here, he goes into his memories of coming home from school and watching the TV version as soon as he got home.
 He describes his joy at returning to the well that the family had in reserve ready for a new incarnation, about how he and Vernon wanted to go places and show things that had never been seen before and how they want to be respectful and pay homage to Charles Addams and the world he created.

-As we turn the pages in this book, accompanying the full colour and glorious photographs, drawings and representations of what we will see on the screen is a full and in-depth text describing every aspect of the films production, the drawing and animation techniques used in the movie and the inspiration behind some of the decisions made in respect of the overall look seen on screen.
+As we turn the pages in this book, accompanying the full color and glorious photographs, drawings and representations of what we will see on the screen is a full and in-depth text describing every aspect of the films production, the drawing and animation techniques used in the movie and the inspiration behind some of the decisions made in respect of the overall look seen on screen.
 I can’t say I’m too surprised to discover that some of the looks of the film were inspired by the classic Mel Brooks comedy spoof ‘Young Frankenstein‘.
 That film’s production design was right on the mark and it’s only fitting for it to inspire the animated movie’s designs in part.

 We come across the main characters from the film.
 Morticia greets us first.
 The late actress Carolyn Jones portrayed her in the classic TV show and Anjelica Huston in the two big-screen movies.
-The character was always elegant and charming with a wicked sense of humour and dress style.
+The character was always elegant and charming with a wicked sense of humor and dress style.
 The filmmakers discuss how they wanted to preserve her style but to alter it slightly to bring a version of her to the screen that has never been seen before.
 The book also discusses Actress Charlize Theron’s voice portrayal of the character, giving her more emotion than usual.

 We come to Gomez Addams.
-Here, we have one of my two favourite characters in the whole family.
-Completely stylish, suave, handsome and completely psychotic, in this new version, he looks amazing.
+Here, we have one of my two favorite characters in the whole family.
+Completely stylish, suave, handsome, and completely psychotic, in this new version, he looks amazing.
 The filmmakers have gone back to Charles Addams’ original design for the character and to my mind, looks better than he has ever done before.
 He looks happy and unconcerned but under the exterior lurks a wonderfully dark presence.
 With Oscar Issac providing his voice, Gomez looks to be on top form.

-Although he is my second favourite of the family, the world seems to completely love Uncle Fester.
+Although he is my second favorite of the family, the world seems to completely love Uncle Fester.
 And it’s not hard to see why.
-If we are to take Christopher Lloyds portrayal of the character, we have a loveable, funny creation, one that we shouldn’t but will root for.
+If we are to take Christopher Lloyd’s portrayal of the character, we have a loveable, funny creation, one that we shouldn’t but will root for.
 His design hasn’t changed much down the years.
 However, the look of him in the new animated movie isn’t quite to my liking.
-The pages of the book devoted to him go into great detail about his new design and look but I can’t help but think he’s been modelled this time round as a mash-up between Bert from Sesame Street and Gru from the Despicable Me movies.
+The pages of the book devoted to him go into great detail about his new design and look but I can’t help but think he’s been modeled this time round as a mash-up between Bert from Sesame Street and Gru from the Despicable Me movies.
 The rest of the family and characters we will meet on screen all get their own pages devoted to them alongside behind the scenes details and the filmmakers thinking behind their designs.
 An undead (mostly) rogues gallery if you will.
-All are presented with glorious all colour photographs and production drawings to show us every aspect of their design and appearance.
+All are presented with glorious all color photographs and production drawings to show us every aspect of their design and appearance.